Our last STEM night was very close to Halloween. What else but wrap ourselves up in toilet paper and practice some math skills at the same time?

 To illustrate, I asked a volunteer to come up to the front.
 I asked the group how many squares of toilet paper they thought it would take to wrap up her body.
 (I received estimates from 10 to 1,000). 🙂

 I had papers for the kids so they could keep track of their estimates and I handed these out.
-Here is the handout:
+The handout worked very well for this:

 Then, I had the kids go into teams of two.
 I asked that a parent be with each group to help the process along.
 Estimating is a complicated project for kids, and this was asking them to make educated estimates.

 The teams worked in twos.
-All of the kids did the estimate, and basked on how many squares it took to wrap up their partner’s arm, they estimated for the entire body.
-They wrote this estimate down on their piece of paper, and got to work wrapping.
+All of the kids did the estimate and based on how many squares it took to wrap up their partner’s arm, they estimated for the entire body.
+They wrote this estimate down on their piece of paper and got to work wrapping.

 It is easiest to count the squares as you wrap.
 Otherwise, some groups tried to wrap first and then count at the end, but that was fairly time consuming.